yh2527/github_daily_activities_dashboard/README.md

 Github is the world's largest source code host.
 It is commonly used to host open-source software development projects.
 GitHub has reported having over 100 million developers and more than 420 million repositories, of which at least 28 million are public.

 GitHub, being the most popular platform for creating, storing, managing, and sharing code, serves as the focal point of this dashboard, which aims to illustrate how developers worldwide use GitHub.
-Our dashboard tracks the daily total count of public activities, identifies the top 10 users who authored the most commits, and lists the 10 most popular repositories that were forked each day.
+Our dashboard tracks the daily total count of public activities, identifies the top 10 users who authored the most commits, and lists the 10 most popular repositories that were starred or forked each day.

 Below is a screenshot of the dashboard: